aliyun/terraform-provider-alicloud/website/docs/r/resource_manager_shared_resource.html.markdown

   - The following types are added after v1.192.0: `PrefixList` and `Image`.
   - The following types are added after v1.194.1: `PublicIpAddressPool`.
   - The following types are added after v1.208.0: `KMSInstance`.
+  - The following types are added after v1.240.0: `Snapshot`.

 ## Attributes Reference